harinath31/hospitalManagementSystem/README.md

 # hospitalManagementSystem
 A console-based Hospital Management System in Python with MySQL.
 Supports CRUD operations for patients, doctors, and appointments.
 Modular structure with database integration for easy management and scheduling.

-# Create a database for the students in mysql commandline using following Commands:
+# Create a database in mysql commandline using following Commands:
 CREATE DATABASE hospital_db;
 USE hospital_db;